 Wandering Hong Kong’s streets is free but also comes with plenty of temptations in the form of food, cute boutiques, and all kinds of other things.
 Get away from the city and enjoy some of Hong Kong’s natural beauty without the lure of any price tags.
 From hiking trails to beaches, there are plenty of options in the area that are easy to get too, free, and offer some great photo ops.
 Favourite hikes include the Dragon’s Back Ridge, Lion’s Peak, Sunset Peak, and Lamma Island.
 If you’re more into beaches, then try Clearwater Bay, Ham Tim Wan, Golden Beach, or Big Wave Bay.

-Book Accommodation Early for the Best Prices
+Hong Kong on a Budget: Book Early for the Best Prices

 Hong Kong is pricey, so it makes sense that accommodation is pricey too.
 Yes, even the hostels.
 I think I paid about $50 a night when I visited, however, a big part of that is because I left it until the last minute.
 So not only did I have limited options, but I also had to pay a premium price for leaving it so late.
 Lesson learned!